sematic-ai/sematic/README.md

 * [soon] Clone/re-run your pipelines with different inputs/configs
 * [soon] Schedule your pipelines to keep your models fresh and relevant

-Sematic is an alternative to other ML pipeline tools, such as KubeFlow Pipelines.
+Sematic is an alternative to tools such as KubeFlow Pipelines.

 ## Installation